ataff/MECH105-Algorithms/Basic_MATLAB_Coding/LUP_Algorithm/README.md

-# This Folder Contains a Simple LUP Algorithm
+# This Folder Contains a Simple MATLAB LUP Algorithm

-LUP Algorithm in MATLAB